-AP FACT CHECK: : Trump’s distortion on Dems and the pledge
+AP FACT CHECK: Trump’s distortion on Dems and the pledge

 THE FACTS: That’s a misleading accusation.
 The central programming of the convention featured the entire pledge, complete with “under God.”

 The first night of the Democratic National Convention, Joe Biden’s grandchildren said the pledge, followed by the convention’s chorus of “The Star Spangled Banner.”
 On the second night, it’s stated by a diverse group of Americans; same with the third night.
-On the fourth night, it’s recited by Cedric Richmond Jr., the son of Rep. Cedric Richmond, R-La.
+On the fourth night, it’s recited by Cedric Richmond Jr., the son of Rep. Cedric Richmond of Louisiana.
 “Under God” was in each rendering.
 The convention also devoted a segment to showcasing Biden’s religious faith.

 During two caucuses before the evening conventions started, the Muslim Delegates and Al lies Assembly and the LGBTQ Caucus meeting, both Tuesday, left out “under God,” from the pledge.
 The party’s series of caucus meetings was livestreamed but not part of the prime-time convention broadcast.